maxskunkworks/ARM/MDT-VM-from-image/README.md

   + The named path of the stored VM image, i.e. _vhds/image.vhd_
   + The name of the existing virtual network to which VMs will be connected
   + The name of the virtual network subnet, i.e. _Default_
+  + If the storage account containing the source image is secured, provide the SAS key

 ## Solution notes